foundata/guidelines/licensing-how-to-apply.md

 git commit -m "Update licensing information" -m "This project follows the REUSE specification (https://reuse.software/spec/)."
 ```

 It is a good idea to add `reuse lint` into your project's continuous integration pipeline (if any).
-[Files in `.gitignore` get automatically excluded](https://reuse.software/faq/#exclude-file) from REUSE compliance testing and [ignoring parts of a file](https://reuse.readthedocs.io/en/latest/usage.html#ignoring-parts-of-a-file) is possible by adding `REUSE-IgnoreStart` and `REUSE-IgnoreEnd`.
+[Files listed in `.gitignore` get automatically excluded](https://reuse.software/faq/#exclude-file) from REUSE compliance testing and [ignoring parts of a file](https://reuse.readthedocs.io/en/latest/usage.html#ignoring-parts-of-a-file) is possible by adding `REUSE-IgnoreStart` and `REUSE-IgnoreEnd`.